 We promote peace and compassion for all living beings--human as well as non-human animals.
 It is our goal that all animals be recognized as living beings who have inalienable rights to live a natural life free of harm at the hands of humans.

 We recognize that, despite what any outdated law states, no individual—of any species—is a thing or piece of property to be bought, sold, owned, used, abused, or discarded.
 We recognize the fact that an individual's body, her milk, her eggs, her flesh, her skin, her hair, and her life belong to her—not to us.

 We reject and oppose speciesism, the violent ideology based on the lie that human animals are inherently superior and more worthy than other animals.
 We reject the lie that we human animals have the right to use other animals and we reject and oppose the violence that results from this lie.

 We reject speciesist language that reinforces speciesist lies about non-human animals.
 Therefore, we accurately refer to individuals of all species as "he" or "she" rather than "it" and as "someone" rather than "something."

-We recognize that we are “guardians” but never “owners” or “masters” of our animal companions.
-And as guardians who rescue or adopt those in need but do not buy, sell, or give someone as a gift, we welcome our animal companions into our families and commit to providing healthy food, needed medical care, and a safe, loving home for the life of our companion.
+We recognize that we are “guardians” but never “owners” or “masters” of our non-human companions.
+And as guardians who rescue or adopt those in need but do not buy, sell, or give someone as a gift, we welcome our non-human animal companions into our families and commit to providing healthy food, needed medical care, and a safe, loving home for the life of our companion.

 Anyone who shares our goals and/or wants to learn more about speciesism, veganism, and animal rights is welcome to attend our events, including our monthly vegan potlucks where we share delicious food and lively conversation.
 Join us and use your voice to amplify the voices of our fellow animals until they are no longer ignored and silenced.